-15 iconic Sony Walkman designs from yesteryear: Looking back at classic devices - Pocket-lint
+Iconic Sony Walkman designs from yesteryear: Looking back at classic devices

 Importantly, those little in-ear headphone buds that it shipped with were groundbreaking for the time, showing that the Walkman range pushed the envelope in a multitude of ways.

 Change is always around the corner, though, as demonstrated by the arrival of compact discs on the scene.
-The D-50 followed incredibly quickly afterward, releasing as the world's smallest CD player, unsurprisingly.
+The D-50 followed incredibly quickly afterwards, releasing as the world's smallest CD player, unsurprisingly.

 It's a real technical marvel, immediately arriving in a form-factor that's familiar to those who used much later disc players, even if it stretches the definition of portable as we use it today.